kimkanu/hyperbolic-minesweeper/README.md

 - Find a efficient and robust way to generate tiling
   + Pass the calculations to web workers with wasm
 - Replace `(origin, lockedOrigin)` with `(preOrigin: Coord.PoinDisk, originTransform: (point: Coord.PoinDisk) => Coord.PoinDisk)`
-- Replace a Mobius transformation with a class instance: this approach is better than the previous one on efficient calculations for composition and inversion
 - Implement logic of minesweeper
 - Add documentation (hopefully with some figures to describe how the renderer of the Poincare disk model is implemented)